University Guide

 The University of Worcester has a very high employment rate with 97% of graduates in work or further study only six months after graduating.
 They rank in the top 10 for ‘Sustained employment with or without further study’ and have a career and employability service that help students with CV’s, Volunteering opportunities, Job news and career workshops.

 Fees for UK based undergraduate students are £9250, as well as for home students on a PGCE course.
-EU students will no longer be able to pay home rates for university fees from August 2021 so the annual fee for EU students on BA/BSc/FdA/FdSc courses will be £9250.
 Part time fees are charged on a ‘pro rata bases’ and more information can be found[ here](http://: https://www.worcester.ac.uk/study/fees-and-finance/course-fees.aspx).
-International undergraduate fees are £13,100 and post graduate fees are £14,100.
+International undergraduate fees are between £14,700 and £45,100 (for medicine degrees).

 International Bursaries include the Alumni Loyalty Bursary, Family/sibling bursary, Early Payment Discount, Study abroad Discount and the Chevening Scholarship.
 The university offers a £1000 academic achievement scholarship as well as a £2000 choral scholarship for young men in the counter-tenor, tenor, baritone and bass voice, and a sport scholarship.
 There are also a range of international scholarships available for undergraduates who obtain an equivalent of 144 UCAS points, 128 UCAS points and 112 UCAS points.
 International postgraduates can qualify with graduating degrees of a 2:1 or a 2:2.